 - Obey the driver promptly and respectfully.

 - If the driver does not see the expected and customary safe environment for any student exiting the bus after school, that student will be asked to re-board the bus.
-Due to safety concerns, student refusal to re-board the bus may result in law enforcement involvement.
+Any student refusal to re-board the bus may require law enforcement involvement.

 - Remain seated until the bus has come to a complete stop and use the emergency door only in an emergency.